google/flutter-desktop-embedding/plugins/README.md

 and trying to build it **will not work** with the current structure.)

-The plugin builds in this project put the library at the top level of the Plugins directory in the application's build output, along with their public headers.
+The plugin builds in this project put the library at the top level of the Plugins directory in the application's build output.

 ## Writing Your Own Plugins